-Nonetheless, we chose to present the slotted partial RKHwPRF construction since it is a natural weakening of the classical RKHwPRF primitive defined in the main body of the paper, as well as the slotted RKHwPRF primitive presented in the previous section.
-In particular, it serves as a natural adaptation of the slotted RKHwPRF primitive (which can be built from classical graded encodings) in the context of noisy candidate MMaps, such as the MZ18 MMap.
+Nonetheless, we chose to present the slotted partial RKHwPRF construction since it is a natural weakening of the classical RKHwPRF primitive defined in the main body of the paper, as well as the slotted RKHwPRF primitive (which can be built from classical graded encodings) in the context of noisy candidate MMaps, such as the MZ18 MMap.
 We leave it as an interesting open question to build slotted partial RKHwPRFs from well-studied computational assumptions over MZ18 MMaps (and other candidate nosiy MMaps) while avoiding the level-doubling requirements.